 Frequently Asked Questions About Women And Heart Health

-Do women really need to worry about heart and cardiovascular disease?
+Do women need to worry about heart disease?

 Yes.
 Among all U.S. women who die each year, one in four dies of heart disease.
 In 2004, nearly 60 percent more women died of cardiovascular disease (both heart disease and stroke) than from all cancers combined.
 The older a woman gets, the more likely she is to get heart disease.
 But women of all ages should be concerned about heart disease.
 All women should take steps to prevent heart disease.